AntiqueSounds/Marquee/README.md

 * **Index 06: `marqueePolice`**
   High-intensity alternating red and blue emergency-style sequence.
 * **Index 07: `marqueeWayneState`**
   Traditional theater layout tuned to Wayne State University colors - Deep Forest Jade and Gold.
+Adjust brightness to adjust to correct the hue.
 * **Index 08: `marqueeCMU`**
   Central Michigan layout using crisp Maroon and Gold.
+Adjust brightness to adjust to correct the hue.
 * **Index 09: `marqueeOakland`**
   Oakland University layout using Golden Grizzlies Gold and dark, near black or turned-off alternating leds.
+Adjust brightness to adjust to correct the hue.

 ### 🏃 Legacy & Kinetic Animations
 * **Index 10: `chase`**